duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/32-operation-safety.md

 #### Safe Environment

+The Bystander Effect:

+The more people that are present, the less likely someone will help a victim during a situation.
+This can be due to a number of reasons: _____.

 Make sure that you have a safe environment to fly your drone.
 It is ok to be indoors, _____.

 #### Pre-flight Safety Checklist